The history of the Purfifar family name begins after the Norman Conquest

 Early Notables of the Purfifar family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Purfifar Notables in all our PDF Extended History products and printed products wherever possible.
+1550) was a Carthusian author who studied philosophy at both Oxford and Cambridge.
+Another John Percival (d.
+1515?) took...
+Another 218 words (16 lines of text) are included under the topic Early Purfifar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Purfifar family to Ireland